TheFox580/SMPU_Worker_Cookie/README.md

 # SMP Unity Worker Cookie
-This mod adds the Worker Cookie item.
+This mod adds the Worker Cookie, Cerdu Plush and Golden Melon items.

 ## Translated in
 - English